 - Feedback surveys.
 Surveys are tried and tested, but they can be challenging to run in ways that won’t annoy people.
 Companies like SurveyMonkey or TypeForm make running surveys easy.
 Make sure you keep surveys as short and easy to respond to as possible.
 Every question on a survey will reduce the number of people who respond to the survey.

 - Social media.
-Asking people that follow your nonprofit on sites like Facebook or Twitter is a great way to quickly gather candid feedback.
+Asking people who follow your nonprofit on sites like Facebook or Twitter is a great way to gather candid feedback quickly.
 Many social media sites offer integrated polling as well.

 No matter what method you use, make sure that you’re engaging with your audience in a conversation.
 As we mentioned earlier, let your volunteers and donors know that you’re talking with them, not just at them.

 Once you’ve surveyed your volunteers and donors, create user personas.

 What is a user persona?